 - 5.1 After the Provost formulates a recommendation, he/she will forward it to the President.
-If the Provost disagrees with, or has questions about, the motion of the Appointment and Promotion Committee, the Provost shall confer with the Committee before formulating a recommendation. - 5.2 When a case involves continuing appointment, a copy of the Provost's letter of recommendation will be released to the candidate immediately. - 5.3 If substantively new information affecting evaluation of the candidate is added to the file after it has been considered by the Appointment and Promotion Committee, this information will be communicated to the Committee.
+If the Provost disagrees with, or has questions about, the motion of the Committee on Library Personnel Policy Appointment and Promotion Committee, the Provost shall confer with the Committee before formulating a recommendation. - 5.2 When a case involves continuing appointment, a copy of the Provost's letter of recommendation will be released to the candidate immediately. - 5.3 If substantively new information affecting evaluation of the candidate is added to the file after it has been considered by the Committee on Library Personnel PelicyAppointment and Promotion Committee, this information will be communicated to the Committee.
 If so requested, the appropriate administrative officers will discuss such information with the Committee, which shall have the right to add to the file its subsequent reaction. - 5.4 The Provost will notify the candidate that the file is being forwarded to the President and that it is available for review in the Office of the President in accordance with Article 31.6 of the UUP Agreement.